 Manufacturing a COVID-19 Vaccine

-At the Edward Jenner Institute
+At The Jenner Institute

-When developing their COVID-19 vaccine, the Jenner Institute works primarily with the T-REx™-293 cell line for vaccine expression studies.
+When developing their COVID-19 vaccine, The Jenner Institute works primarily with the T-REx™-293 cell line for vaccine expression studies.
 They found cell counting challenging because the T-REx™-293 cell line aggregates at high densities.

 The previous instruments they had used were producing inconsistent results and did not provide the required precision, making process control and standardization difficult.